 Audit Logs

-Akeyless audit logs take note of just about every change\action within the Akeyless system, providing a complete track record of your Akeyless system operations.
-Therefore, Akeyless audit logs are a valuable resource for Akeyless admins and auditors who want to examine suspicious activity on Akeyless or diagnose and troubleshoot issues.
+Akeyless Audit Logs take note of just about every change/action within the Akeyless system, providing a complete track record of your Akeyless system operations.
+Therefore, Akeyless Audit Logs are a valuable resource for Akeyless admins and auditors who want to examine suspicious activity on Akeyless or diagnose and troubleshoot issues.

-These audit logs can give an Akeyless administrator invaluable insight into what behavior is normal and what behavior isn’t.
+These Audit Logs can give an Akeyless administrator invaluable insight into what behavior is normal and what behavior isn’t.
 A log event, for example, will show what activity was attempted and whether it succeeded.
 This can be useful when identifying whether a system component is misconfigured or likely to fail.

 Akeyless log auditing is important for cybersecurity because it provides records that can serve as evidence.
 A comprehensive and in-depth log audit can make all the difference in the event of a legal battle and can protect your business from liability.